AlbertoGigantelliGabriele/swap-dark-light-windows-theme-quickly-app/README.md

     )
     exit

-### It goes to settings to change the theme and after 1 second it closes.
+### It goes to the settings to change the theme and after 1 second it closes.

-### An alternative could be trying to close settings with for loop
+### An alternative would be to try closing the settings with a for loop

 	cd /d "C:\Windows\Resources\Themes"